top of page

 My research implements creative and collaborative participant-led methods in order to answer questions such as "how is the tourettic experience of public space unique"; "how is TS a barrier to the access of public space"; and "how do the [im]materialities of physical space and social difference influence the tourettic experience".

-More generally speaking, my impulse project focuses on exploring what it means to live as somebody with Tourettes Syndrome.
-For more information on this, head over to my academic blogsite.
+More generally speaking, my impulse project focuses on exploring what it means to live as somebody diagnosed with Tourette Syndrome.

 I am available to attend events as a guest speaker and to present my research at conferences.
 I have presented at multiple international conferences including the American Association of Geographers and the Royal Geographical Society International Conference.
 For more information, please get in touch!